Miles Reid (rugby union)

 Miles Reid (born 5 September 1998) is a professional rugby union player who plays for Bath Rugby as a back row forward.

 Career

 Reid made his senior debut for Bath in January 2018 against Newcastle Falcons in the Anglo-Welsh Cup.
-Bath won 21–8 at the Rec.
+Bath won 21–8 at The Rec'.

 He received praise for his performance against Ospreys as Bath won 32–19 to make the 2017–18 Anglo-Welsh Cup semi finals.

-In February 2024, he signed a new three-and-a-half-year contract with Bath, having made 91 first team appearances, including several as captain.
-He was named in the starting XV for his 100th appearance for Bath at the Rec against Northampton Saints on the opening day of the 2024-25 season.
+In February 2024, Reid signed a new three-and-a-half-year contract with Bath, having made 91 first team appearances, including several as captain.
+He was named in the Bath starting XV for his 100th appearance for Bath at the Rec' against Northampton Saints on the opening day of the 2024-25 season.
+That season, he was in the Bath matchday squad for the Premiership Rugby Cup final as Bath defeated Exeter Chiefs to win their first domestic trophy since 1996.
+He also started as Bath secured a 23–21 victory over Leicester Tigers in the 2024–25 Premiership Rugby final.

+On 27 December 2025, Reid made his 100th league appearance for Bath, against Northampton Saints, at the Rec'.

 Personal life

+His father Mark played for Bath Rugby in the 1980s.
 Reid was educated at Beechen Cliff School, Bath, alongside Bath Rugby teammates Tom de Glanville and Orlando Bailey.